 In the future, we plan to use what we call the "dynamic" CBP, where the synthetic stars from the CBP are dithered around the full focal plane.
 The advantage of this is that the response can be more carefully controlled, and it can be performed in narrow wavelength steps to build up the dynamic CBP star flat with any arbitrary spectrum.
-The software to perform this analysis will not be ready by the completion of construction.
+The software to perform this analysis will not be ready by the completion of construction and will be developed in the early years of the LSST.